Selhar/learning_resources/README.md

 1. create sub headers with more specificity
 2. make sure all bookmarks are properly added
 3. delete or re-create the bookmarks, start using this as a main source
+4. Review all links and remove links to other lists, take whatever is good from each list and flatten this one

 # learning_resources
 Personal list of learning resources for anything that interests me.